smileyface12349/a-level-timetabling/README.md

 THIS CODE IS PROVIDED WITHOUT A LICENSE OF ANY KIND.

-You are not allowed to use, modify or distribute this code without prior approval from me.
+You are not allowed to use, modify or distribute this code without prior approval.